First-Class Plugin Architecture

 super_admin_logPrivileged operations log — only accessible to SuperAdmin

-errorServer-side error tracking — type, message, stack, timestamp
+errorServer-side error tracking — type, message, timestamp

 Key enums (Core domain)